nicocouz/Bookmarklet/README.md

 <br>

-***This is a beta test, the bookmarklet might inherit from the CSS website you test it with, but technically it works !***
+***This is a beta test, the bookmarklet might inherit from the CSS website you test it with, but technically it works!***

 <br>